openstack/swift/doc/source/deployment_guide.rst

 log_custom_handlers  None        Comma-separated list of functions to call
                                  to setup custom log handlers.
-eventlet_debug       false       If true, turn on debug logging for eventlet
+eventlet_debug       false       If true, turn on debug logging for eventlet fallocate_reserve    0           You can set fallocate_reserve to the number of
+                                 bytes you'd like fallocate to reserve, whether there is space for the given file size or not.
+                                 This is useful for systems that behave badly when they completely run out of space; you can make the services pretend they're out of space early.
 ===================  ==========  =============================================

 [object-server]